-(Item 1) [Figure 30-50-4] will be at the 3 o’clock position when the idler stop is bottomed out.
-Do not pry directly
+NOTE: The pointer (Item 2) [Figure 30-60-3] will be at the 1 o’clock position when the idler is not under spring tension.

 Raise the idler assembly slightly so that the pulley is operating on spring tension and not against the stop.

 Tighten the mounting bolt (Item 1) [Figure 30-60-5] to 25 – 28 ft.-lb.
 (34 – 38 N•m) torque.